lmco/mcf/app/db/README.md

 ## DynamoDB

 Support for DynamoDB was added to help test out the database abstraction layer.
-While stable, it has not been thoroughly tested ans should be considered to be in alpha.
+While stable, it has not been thoroughly tested and should be considered to be in alpha.
 If working with critical information, we strongly recommend using MongoDB as it has been thoroughly tested and is much more efficient than the current DynamoDB implementation.